 Check Out the Nightlife in Hersonissos and Malia

 Those looking for videogame arcades, crowded seaside restaurants, and not-very-original souvenir shops can walk along the main road of the village to find this not-so-authentic atmosphere.

 Yet Hersonissos remains a popular spot among many Europeans.
 Avoid if you’re interested in real Crete.

 For nightlife, beach clubs, discos, bars, and the Cretan Movida, reach the nearby Malia.

 The small town is another trendy seaside resort near Heraklion, ideal for a night out, but a bit less authentic than other seaside villages.

-If you plan to spend a day visiting, do not miss the Minoan Palace of Malia.
-You can read more about it in this article.
+If you plan to spend a day visiting, do not miss this article about the Minoan Palace of Malia.

 Explore the Pottery Village of Thrapsano